stephane-vanraes/advent/README.md

 # Advent Calendar

-Clone ❄️, degit 🎁, steal ⛄ and spread the joy :) 🌈
+Clone ❄️, degit 🎁 or steal ⛄ and spread the joy 🌈

 ## How to:

-Add images to `/public/images`
+Add images to `/docs/images`
 Add entries for each day in `/advent.json`

 Install dependencies `npm install`